-D1 and D2 relied on three further matters: 1) the failure by the claimant to adduce any evidence from Clement Keys -- THMG's accountants and auditors; and 2) the publicity generated by the claimant, it was said, in pejorative terms; and 3) perhaps relatedly, the suggested rial politique of this case, namely that D1 and D2 are of limited means and were only dragged along in the case in the hope of success against D5 and/or D6 whose pockets are considerably deeper.
+D1 and D2 relied on three further matters: 1) the failure by the claimant to adduce any evidence from Clement Keys -- THMG's accountants and auditors; 2) the publicity generated by the claimant, it was said, in pejorative terms; and 3) perhaps relatedly, the suggested realpolitik of this case, namely that D1 and D2 are of limited means and were only dragged along in the case in the hope of success against D5 and/or D6 whose pockets are considerably deeper.

-D3, Mr Gerard Barnes, filed a skeleton argument for Wednesday's hearing but it was confirmed then that her client -- sorry -- by Ms Page's client and the claimant had agreed matters of interest and costs and I therefore say nothing further about D3's position on those matters.
+D3, Mr Gerard Barnes, filed a skeleton argument for Wednesday's hearing but it was confirmed then that Ms Page's client and the claimant had agreed matters of interest and costs and I therefore say nothing further about D3's position on those matters.

-D5, the bank, says that this claim should never have been pursued against Barclays.
-The claimant could have brought a stop to things much earlier by accepting a drop hands offer in June 2020, but to decided to persist in unfounded dishonesty claims against the bank as well as engaging in unacceptably poor conduct of these proceedings.
+D5, the bank, says that this claim should never have been pursued against it.
+The claimant could have brought a stop to things much earlier by accepting a drop hands offer in June 2020, but decided to persist in unfounded dishonesty claims against the bank as well as engaging in unacceptably poor conduct of these proceedings.

-D5 relied, too, on the matters enumerated in Three Rivers DC at 25, paragraphs 25, subparagraph 4 to subparagraph 8, and the reference there is [2006] Costs Law Review 714.
+D5 relied on the matters enumerated in Three Rivers District Council v Bank of England [2006] Costs Law Review 714 (at [25(4)-(8)]).

-D5 relied too on matters -- sorry, I'll carry on.

-Although it was accepted that there is no automatic rule that the failure of a case of dishonesty or fraud will justify an order for indemnity costs, D5 pointed to authority indicating that they are routinely awarded in such cases reflecting the fact that the defendant had no choice but to come to court to defend the allegations as well as the distressing experience of their target, Mr Sweeney.
-D5 also said that the claims are speculative, weak, opportunistic and thin in terms of the lack of any cogent motive for Mr Sweeney to act dishonestly, the lack of any proper basis for the conspiracy claim, the substantial overstatement of the claim value and the lack of any witness of its own, and D5 also pointed to other aspects where it said the claimant fell below the standard expected in the conduct of these proceedings, as well as courting publicity for the claim.
+Although it was accepted that there is no automatic rule that the failure of a case of dishonesty or fraud will justify an order for indemnity costs, D5 pointed to authority indicating that they are routinely awarded in such cases, reflecting the fact that the defendant had no choice but to come to court to defend the allegations as well as the distressing experience of their target, Mr Sweeney.
+D5 also said that the claims are speculative, weak, opportunistic and thin in terms of the lack of any cogent motive for Mr Sweeney to have acted dishonestly, the lack of any proper basis for the conspiracy claim, the substantial overstatement of the claim value and the lack of any witness of its own.
+D5 also pointed to other aspects where it said the claimant fell below the standard expected in the conduct of these proceedings, as well as courting publicity for the claim.

-Finally in terms of the defendants, D6 too sought indemnity costs including by reference to the dishonesty allegations, and Clutterbuck and Three Rivers, the speculative, weak, or thin, it was said, nature of the claims suggested a selective or blinkered approach to the documents, the claimant's suggested briefing of the press and the claimant's letter to members of D6's firm informing them of the large amount of the claim, the non-application of their limitation clause and their engagement letter in the event of willful default and the risk of contribution to partnership assets in the event of insolvent liquidation.
+Finally in terms of the defendants, D6 too sought indemnity costs including by reference to the dishonesty allegations, and Clutterbuck and Three Rivers, the speculative, weak, or thin nature of the claims, the suggested selective or blinkered approach to the documents, the claimant's suggested briefing of the press and the claimant's letter to members of D6's firm, informing them of the large amount of the claim, the non-application of their limitation clause and their engagement letter in the event of wilful default and the risk of contribution to partnership assets in the event of insolvent liquidation.

-The claimant, by contrast, said an award of indemnity costs was not justified, emphasing that there is not mechanistic approach or rule that unsuccessful allegations of dishonesty attract indemnity costs and neither Three Rivers nor Clutterbuck, it said, says otherwise.
-There must be a high level of inappropriateness or unreasonableness and the failure of a case of fraud or dishonesty is but one potentially relevant factor, see Mr Justice Miles in Libyan Investment Authority and others v King and Others [2023] EWHC 434 Chancery at 6.
+The claimant, by contrast, said an award of indemnity costs was not justified, emphasing that there is no mechanistic approach or rule that unsuccessful allegations of dishonesty attract indemnity costs and neither Three Rivers nor Clutterbuck says otherwise.
+There must be a high level of inappropriateness or unreasonableness and the failure of a case of fraud or dishonesty is but one potentially relevant factor, see Mr Justice Miles in Libyan Investment Authority and others v King and Others [2023] EWHC 434 (Ch) (at [6]).